vijender412/Tensorflow/README.md

 # Tensorflow
+@Author: Vijender SIngh

-This is specific to Tensorflow certification
+This repo is for practising Tensorflow certification.

+Please setup the environment using Tensorflow Guide.

+## Thanks for reading.
+Let me know in case of issue..